 Ordinarily, where any items are purchased by employees and the cost is reimbursed by the employer, the reimbursement would not qualify for the above exemption.
-In May 2020, the Treasury announced the introduction of a temporary tax and NIC exemption that will cover any home office equipment purchased by employees and reimbursed by employers as a result of the coronavirus pandemic.
-This measure applies retrospectively from 16th March 2020, and will continue until the end of the 2020/21 tax year.
+In May 2020, the Treasury announced the introduction of a temporary tax and NIC exemption to cover any home office equipment purchased by employees and reimbursed by employers as a result of the coronavirus pandemic.
+This measure applied retrospectively from 16th March 2020, and continued until the end of the 2020/21 tax year.

 - The provision of the equipment would have been exempt from income tax under the existing exemption had it been provided directly to the employee, as set out above.

 Under this temporary exemption, a taxable benefit will not arise if the equipment is retained by the employee rather than being given to their employer.

 Mobile Phone Costs